deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

-CFFI needs to be linked, which also means it will become part of the process that linked it, JSON-RPC on the other hand requires no linking and is transport independent, since it it is just sending and receiving json objects.
+CFFI needs to be linked, which also means it will become part of the process that linked it, JSON-RPC on the other hand requires no linking and is transport independent, since it is just sending and receiving JSON objects.
-At the moment 3 transport implementations exist (Electron-IPC, StdIO, WebSocket) and it is easy to create new ones.
+At the moment 3 transport implementations exist (Electron-IPC, StdIO, Web Socket) and it is easy to create new ones.

 You could even use the new [webxdc realtime api](https://webxdc.org/docs/spec/joinRealtimeChannel.html) to connect to a remote Delta Chat instance on another computer, similar to the idea of implementing some remote desktop webxdc app.
-The webxdc realtime API is also an interesting topic in of its own, read the its [announcement blog-post](./2024-11-17-webxdc-realtime) to learn more.
+The webxdc realtime API is also an interesting topic in of its own, read its [announcement blog-post](./2024-11-17-webxdc-realtime) to learn more.

 ## Current Usage